Jezuit/Portfolio/Notes/SSH/README.md

-#SSH protocol and Zentyal configuration
+#SSH protocol and Linux configuration
 ---

 ## 1. Configured the IP on the computer I was working on as follows: